Broadcaster Kaat uses offensive nickname for Yankees' Cortes

 “Jim meant no ill will,” Morse said.

+“I’m sure, you know, he didn’t really mean it, and people make mistakes, but it didn’t offend me at all,” Cortes told The Associated Press.

+“So, you know, I don’t really have anything more than just that, honestly,” he said.

 Cortes has affectionately become known as “Nasty Nestor” by Yankees fans while going 5-1 with a 1.50 ERA to begin this season.
-He pitched seven scoreless innings against the Los Angeles Angels on Thursday to win the first game of a doubleheader.
+He pitched seven scoreless innings to beat the Angels in the first game.

-Cortes and the Yankees were playing the Angels at night in the second game.

 Kaat, a longtime commentator who has also worked for the Yankees and MLB Network, apologized in October after saying teams should try to “get a 40-acre field full of” players who look like White Sox infielder Yoán Moncada.